Friday, September 20, 2024

 They are useful for spatial data where there are changes over time.
 In the case of the Roantrees, the StoryMap will highlight the brothers movements from England (where they were born), to New York, to Virginia, Maryland, Pennsylvania, and for Robert to the Deep South where he spent time in Florida, Georgia, and South Carolina before mustering out.

 David L. Sadler, town of Lincoln historian, said Robert served as a school teacher in Clockville after the war.
-Robert died in 1911 and is buried in Canastota, not far away.
+Robert died in 1911 and is buried in Canastota, a few miles away from James.

 UNION MAJ.
 GOV. GOUVERNEUR K. WARREN